csnti/csnti.net/README.md

 Read-access to this SSH key is granted only to CodeBuild by Identity and Access Management.<br/>

 If the build proccess succeeds, then it saves the contents of the directory to an S3 bucket.<br/>
-Usually deployment takes about 10-15 minutes to complete.<br/>
+Usually deployment takes about 10-15 minutes to complete (at this scale).<br/>
 <br/>
 <br/>
 <br/>